Remember the outdated “Army of One” mindset and recruiting motto?

 Especially before frustration sets in and fighting morale is lost.

-That’s why GlobalMentoringTeam is here!
+That’s why the FREE* service of GlobalMentoringTeam is here!

 We give you essential field reports, raw data to help you map your way past well-known landmines that usually snag novice international FMP veterans who have entered international life and get taken out easily.